ibadetazemi/SQL-Project/starting_with_questions.md

 WHERE country IN ('Canada', 'USA, 'Austrailia', 'Isreal') AND title = 'Products'
  AND city = 'All cities'
+ AND country = 'All countries'

 SELECT * FROM sales
 WHERE country IN ('Canada', 'USA')
  AND title = 'Products'
  AND city = 'All cities'
+ AND country = 'All countries'

 Answer: 10